 Rosslynd Piggott

-For four decades, Rosslynd Piggott has maintained a prolific practice that encompasses – and often combines – painting, drawing, photography, hand-blown glass and installation.
-Enlisting a sophisticated materiality, technique and sense of colour, Piggott recalls the fragile, ephemeral qualities observable in the natural world to signal the inner realm of emotion, memory and imagination.
+Rosslynd Piggott is one of Australia’s leading contemporary artists.
+Her work explores the material thresholds of painting, drawing, sculpture, photography, glasswork and installation, enlisting a sophisticated technique and acute sense of colour.
+Recalling the fragile and ephemeral qualities observable in the natural world, Piggott signals the inner realm of emotion, memory and imagination.
 Slow and deliberate, her work makes palpable that which lies just beyond our tangible reality.

 Artist's CV (PDF)